Octonion algebra

 for all x and y in A.

 The most well-known example of an octonion algebra is the classical octonions, which are an octonion algebra over R, the field of real numbers.
 The split-octonions also form an octonion algebra over R. Up to R-algebra isomorphism, these are the only octonion algebras over the reals.
 The algebra of bioctonions is the octonion algebra over the complex numbers C.

 The octonion algebra for N is a division algebra if and only if the form N is anisotropic.
 A split octonion algebra is one for which the quadratic form N is isotropic (i.e., there exists a non-zero vector x with N(x) = 0).
-Up to F-algebra isomorphism, there is a unique split octonion algebra over any field F. When F is algebraically closed or a finite field, these are the only octonion algebras over F.
+Up to F-algebra isomorphism, there is a unique split octonion algebra over any field F. When F is algebraically closed or a finite field, these are the only octonion algebras over F. For instance, when F is the field of real numbers, the algebra is split-octonions.

 Octonion algebras are always non-associative.
 They are, however, alternative algebras, alternativity being a weaker form of associativity.
 Moreover, the Moufang identities hold in any octonion algebra.
 It follows that the invertible elements in any octonion algebra form a Moufang loop, as do the elements of unit norm.